 The negotiated rate for health insurance is far from your best friend.
 It is based on claims data that varies each and every single year.
 Additionally, it is not always reliable.
 Actionable data is often missing from the structure of the negotiated rate and how it relates to the consumer.
 What you need to know about the adjusted rate is simply that—it isn’t the best way to reduce healthcare costs.

 We encourage providers to stop looking to approximations and ask providers to show us exactly what discounted bundle prices they have for self-insured patients.
 That process has served our clients well.

 So, the next time you see the words “negotiated rate” remember it is far from synonymous with affordable or the cheapest rate.
-And when you have questions about the best way to get a good rate, contact the Healthcare Consultants Inc team.
+And when you have questions about the best way to get a good rate, contact Healthcare Consultants Inc.